software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 > While working on the tasks, keep the Sprint Backlog up-to-date:
 >
-> - When you start working on a task, mark it assigned to you and move it to the "In progress" state in the project
+> - When you start working on a task, mark it assigned to you and move it to the "In progress" column in the project
-> - When you complete a task, move it to the "Done" state in the project.
+> - When you complete a task, move it to the "Done" column in the project.
 Also remember to _close_ the task related issue
 >
 > Use the Sprint Backlog to track the Sprint progress.
 Always start a team meeting by looking at the Sprint Backlog.

 {: .highlight }

 > Don't close the _user story related issues_ before the Sprint Review.
 The Product Owner needs to accept the user stories before they are completed.
+You can leave the user story related issues to the "In progress" column or create a separate "Review" colum before the "Done" column in the Backlog project for the items that require the Product Owner's review.

 ## Thymeleaf page layouts